MainInAHoodie/2024ClassRework/README.md

 ### Cleric
 - **Mass Healing Word** now starts at 2d4 + Spellcasting and scales up 1d4 per level from there

-### Druid

 ## 4th Level
-### Druid
-- **Fount of Moonlight**: A cool light wreathes your body.
-Until the spell ends, you are Resistant to Radiant damage, and your weapon attacks deal an extra 2d6 damage.

 ### Wizard
 - **Stoneskin**: Now provides Resistance to Magical Bludegoning, Piercing, and Slashing damage too.
 All such damage is also reduced by 1 to give you a reason to use it over Blade Ward.